CodieM/grenoffe.github.io/index.markdown

 ---
 # Welcome To My Page

 Welcome to my website.
-Its very early in development, but it will be used as a showcase for projects that I'm proud of!
+Its very early in development, but it will be used as a showcase for *personal* projects that I'm proud of!
 Enjoy!

 ## Games